si649-NBA/nba-group-final-crazy-fast/README.md

 # nba-group-final-crazy-fast

 Group project for our NBA team for SI 649; with simplified, easy to use/join code base.
 You can check out the [live demo webpage here](https://si649-nba.github.io/nba-group-final-crazy-fast/).
+The [data backend code base repository can be found here](https://github.com/rivernews/nba-group-final).

 ## Quickstart